Birth order: Personality

 Smaller studies have partially supported Sulloway's claims.
-Paulhus and colleagues reported that first borns scored higher on conservatism, conscientiousness and achievement orientation, and later borns higher on rebelliousness, openness, and agreeableness.
+Paulhus and colleagues reported that firstborns scored higher on conservatism, conscientiousness and achievement orientation, and laterborns higher on rebelliousness, openness, and agreeableness.
 The authors argued that the effect emerges most clearly from studies within families.
 Results are weak at best, when individuals from different families are compared.
 The reason is that genetic effects are stronger than birth order effects.
 Recent studies also support the claim that only children are not markedly different from their peers with siblings.
 Scientists have found that they share many characteristics with firstborn children including being conscientious as well as parent-oriented.

 In her review of the research, Judith Rich Harris suggests that birth order effects may exist within the context of the family of origin, but that they are not enduring aspects of personality.
 When people are with their parents and siblings, firstborns behave differently from laterborns, even during adulthood.
 However, most people don't spend their adult lives in their childhood home.
 Harris provides evidence that the patterns of behavior acquired in the childhood home don't affect the way people behave outside the home, even during childhood.
 Harris concludes that birth order effects keep turning up because people keep looking for them, and keep analyzing and reanalyzing their data until they find them.